selkies-project/selkies-examples/shared-storage/README.md

 ```
 appParams:
-  - name: enableSharedStorage
+  - name: enableSharedStorageROPD
     default: "true"
-  - name: sharedVolumeName
+  - name: sharedVolumeNameROPD
     default: "broker-shared-ro-pd-us-west1-a"
-  - name: sharedStorageMountPath
+  - name: sharedStorageMountPathROPD
     default: "/mnt/shared"
-  - name: sharedStorageSubPath
+  - name: sharedStorageSubPathROPD
     default: "var/lib"
-  - name: sharedVolumeMode
+  - name: sharedVolumeModeROPD
     default: "ReadOnlyMany"
 ```

-NOTE: the `sharedStoragePath` is a path relative to `/` on the disk.
+NOTE: the `sharedStorageSubPathROPD` is a path relative to `/` on the disk.

 4. Launch the app and verify that the contents of `/var/lib` is present on `/mnt/shared` and that the path is read only.